silx-kit/silx-training/software_engineering/2_Git/index.rst

 ````````````````

 * github should bring to your project an `Higher visibility compared to other hosting (in 2017) <http://software.ac.uk/resources/guides/choosing-repository-your-software-project>`_.
-* github is usually one step ahead of gitlab regarding features and usability.
+* github is usually one step ahead compare to gitlab regarding features and usability.
 * activities on github are monitored by head-hunters and can be useful for professional placement.
 * gitlab allows you to select a privacy level for your projects.
 Public projects can be seen from outside: https://gitlab.esrf.fr/public not private projects.
 * github is free for open-source project.